MrMaverick79/project0/README.md

 - updated styling in side panel
 - created basic (random) AI player
 - read up on Minmax ai algorithm for the 'impossible' AI

+Day 3:

+- Refactored code to use only array to store data
+- Multiple refactors to make code succinct
+- Fixed display toggle
+- Created impossible AI using min max